 Law and Justice

+The Asia Foundation's Governance and Law programming supports Asian initiatives to build more effective and responsive governance, accessible justice mechanisms, a vibrant civil society, and an informed and engaged citizenry.
+We do this through programming in governance, law and justice, and elections and political processes.
 People across Asia face systemic challenges in resolving their disputes; enforcing their rights; and accessing the benefits to which they are legally entitled.
 To address these problems, The Asia Foundation’s law programs support Asian efforts to protect the legal rights of vulnerable groups; strengthen dispute resolution processes; and reform dysfunctional laws, policies, institutions, and practices.
 Read Program Overview.

 The Asia Foundation supports efforts to build more effective and responsive law and justice mechanisms, working with both formal and informal institutions.
 The Foundation works with partners in government, nongovernmental organizations, and within communities with the ultimate aim of helping to increase access to justice, improve community safety, strengthen peace and security, and accelerate sustainable growth and social development.